brongo/recolorHelper/CONFIG-README.md

 ## Editing the Configuration File

-- Lines starting with "#" are considered commented and will be skipped.
+- Lines starting with "#" are comments and will be skipped.
-- All lines that are not commented **MUST** end with a semicolon (;) or the program will error.
+- All lines that are not comments **MUST** end with a semicolon (;) or the program will error.

 The variables that can be changed are: